marcusberner/sandal/README.md

 ### Register factory

 Resolving a factory registered with `.factory()` will return the value returned by the factory function.
 Just like a service the default behaviour is singleton but can be made transient by providing the transient flag.

+Dependency names can be provided when registering a factory.
+If dependency names are provided the factory argument names will be ignored.
+If the dependency names are not provided, minifying or uglifying the code may break the code.

 A factory that requires some asynchronous task to be completed should take a `done` callback just like a service.
 If a factory takes a done callback, the second argument of the done callback will be the resolved object instead of the return value of the factory function.